Stephen Hillenburg: Early life and education

 He attended Savanna High School in Anaheim, California, saying that he was a "band geek" who played the trumpet.
 At age 15, he snorkeled for the first time; Hillenburg took part in a "dive program" at Woods Coves in Laguna Beach, as part of the Regional Occupational Program at Savanna.
-This experience, as well as subsequent dives, reinforced his interest in, and led to his decision to study, marine biology in college: "The switch clicked and I decided I wanted to be a marine biologist, but I also liked being an artist."
+This experience, as well as subsequent dives, reinforced his interest in, and led to his decision to study, marine biology in college.
+(Note: Attributed to multiple references:) "The switch clicked and I decided I wanted to be a marine biologist, but I also liked being an artist."
 Some of his high-school teachers, who knew of his interest in art and fascination with the ocean, advised him otherwise, saying: "You should just draw fish."
 However, the idea of drawing fish seemed boring to him and he was more riveted by "making weird, little paintings".
 During a few summers after finishing high school, he worked as a fry cook and lobster boiler at a fast-food seafood restaurant in Maine.
 (This later inspired SpongeBob SquarePants's occupation in the television series.)

 Hillenburg went to Humboldt State University in Arcata, California, as a marine-science major.
 He minored in art and said "[he] blossomed as a painter in Humboldt."
 In 1984, he earned his bachelor's degree in natural-resource planning and interpretation, with an emphasis on marine resources.
 He intended to take a master's degree, but said it would be in art: "Initially I think I assumed that if I went to school for art I would never have any way of making a living, so I thought it might be smarter to keep art my passion and hobby and study something else.
 But by the time I got to the end of my undergrad work, I realized I should be in art."